 An individual session in the beginning for each person to identify the issues and establish goals of the subsequent sessions.
 The need of couple sessions will depend on the outcome of the individual sessions.

-Individuals are required to take a free online Enneagram personality test and submit their test result in the “Schedule A Session” Form before coming for the fist session.
+Individuals are required to take a free online Enneagram personality test (both classical enneagram test & enneagram test with instinctual variant) and submit their test result in the “Schedule A Session” Form before coming for the fist session.
 The objective of the test is to identify the possible personality issues that individuals are facing in relationship difficulties.

-Our service fee is a sliding scale based on individual’s monthly income:
+Our service fee is a sliding scale based on individual’s or couple’s joint monthly income: